Bustling CAN THO Amidst the Serene MEKONG DELTA

 Hotel pool with a view – in the regular tour not included, but absolutely worth the extra money.

-Later, I made my mind up and did go with a group.
+Later, I made my mind up and went with a group.
 Still, I kept my reservation and got a teeny discount on the tour since there was lodging included which I didn’t use.
-Still, I lost some money, but I didn’t regret my decision one second: The West Hotel* is a 4* hotel with a swimming pool on the roof overlooking the mighty Mekong river.
+Still, I lost some money, but I didn’t regret my decision one second: The West Hotel* is a 4* hotel with a swimming pool on the roof overlooking the mighty Mekong River.
 Also, I had a fantastic breakfast buffet, and the hotel was located across the street from the famous morning market.

 Yet, if you want to check out other convenient lodging options, you can do so on this map*: